 MVA govt to waive farmers' loans, ensure 80 pc jobs to locals

-The Shiv Sena-NCP-Congress alliance on Thursday said the Maharashtra Vikas Aghadi (MVA) government in the state would loan farmers loans and ensure 80 per cent quota in jobs to local/domicile youth.
-NCP leaders Jayant Patil and Nawab Malik and Sena leader Eknath Shinde announced the CMP proposals at a media briefing here, ahead of the swearing in of the Uddhav Thackeray-led government later in the evening.
+The Shiv Sena-NCP-Congress alliance on Thursday said the Maharashtra Vikas Aghadi (MVA) government in the state would waive farmers' loans and ensure 80 per cent quota in jobs to the local youth.
+NCP leaders Jayant Patil and Nawab Malik and Sena leader Eknath Shinde announced details of the Common Minimum Program (CMP) of the alliance here, ahead of the swearing in of the Uddhav Thackeray-led government.

-The programme consists of complete loan waiver to farmers in the state as well as one rupee clinic across the state, which will provide basic screening of people across the state, they said.
-Sena's most discussed promise during the Assembly poll campaign of offering a full meal at Rs 10 also figures in the CMP.
+The CMP promises complete loan waiver to farmers as well as setting up of `one rupee clinics' across the state which will provide basic health screening to people.
+Sena's most discussed promise during the Assembly poll campaign -- a full meal at Rs 10 -- also figures in the CMP.

-As per the CMP, it has been decided to frame a law to offer 80 per cent of jobs for locals/domicile youth..
+A law will be enacted to ensure 80 per cent job quota for youths domiciled in Maharashtra, it said.
+The program also talks about the filling of all vacant posts in the state government's various department immediately.

+It also promises to offer tenements measuring 500 sqft carpet area free of cost to eligible slum dwellers under the slum rehabilitation program instead of current 300 sqft tenements Several Metro projects in Mumbai, undertaken by the earlier BJP-led government, have been lagging behind, said Jayant Patil.
+"We will try to expedite the completion of those projects," Patil said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)